KAIZN-io/Voy/README.md

 <a name="debugging"></a>
 ## Debugging
 To debug gunicorn you can add the `--preload` flag to it.
 This will give you stack traces to errors that occurred.
+The `--preload` flag is now set by default when using the Docker-Compose setup.

+To see the logs of the `p` service run `docker-compose logs -f p`.